-The practice of job rotation in the workplace is a popular way to allocate staffing where it is needed most.
-Additionally, this cycles employees through different roles throughout a team, department, or an organization with the principal objective of cross-training.
-When you’re considering instituting job rotation within your business, it is important to understand the pros and cons of this type of program.
+The practice of job rotations in the workplace is a popular way to allocate staffing where it is needed most.
+It also cycles employees through different roles throughout a team, department or organization with the principal objective of cross-training.
+When you’re considering instituting job rotations within your business, it is essential to understand the pros and cons of this type of program.

-Workplace job rotation has been around for a long time and is most commonly utilized within small companies, where employees are asked to “wear multiple hats.”
-Job rotation is the practice of exposing some or all employees to multiple roles within the organization.
-That is, in addition to owning and mastering their own role, employees get to experience (and often train in) other roles within the company.
+Workplace job rotations have been around for a long time and are most commonly utilized within small companies, where employees are asked to “wear multiple hats.”
+A job rotation is the practice of exposing some or all employees to multiple roles within the organization.
+That is, in addition to owning and mastering their own role, employees get to experience (and often train in) other positions within the company.

 Job rotations are typically lateral, though there may be little to no likeness to the employee’s original role in some cases.
 These rotations are also temporary, with various lengths of time allocated.
 Eventually, the employees transition back to their original jobs.

-Generally speaking, there are two different purposes for job rotation practices.
-The first kind simply allows employees to shadow another employee in a completely different area of the business (typically one with little to no direct relation to the employee’s original job).
+The first kind of job rotation allows employees to shadow another team member in a completely different area of the business (typically one with little to no direct relation to the employee’s original job).
 This job rotation may last for a day or a week.

-Example: An employee on the marketing team shadows someone in distribution, the warehouse, or R&D. The primary purpose of this job shadowing, or job rotation, is for employees to develop a stronger, more informed appreciation for others’ roles in the company.
-In turn, this directly fuels an ongoing team-building environment and helps colleagues get acquainted with each other.
-It also provides insights as to the challenges and unique perspectives that others have about the rotating employee’s role and how the company’s processes operate from multiple departments’ perspectives.
+Example: An employee on the marketing team shadows someone in distribution, the warehouse or research and development.
+The primary purpose of this job shadowing or job rotation, is for employees to develop a stronger, more informed appreciation for others’ roles in the company.
+In turn, this fuels an ongoing team-building environment directly and helps colleagues get acquainted with each other.
+It also provides insights into the challenges and unique perspectives that others have about the rotating employee’s role and how the company’s processes operate from multiple departments’ perspectives.

-The second kind of job rotation is the more widely used one, as it carries practical application and functional support for certain positions.
-Job rotations that focus on the cross-pollination of job knowledge tend to be more detailed and time-consuming.
-The goal of cross-training is to allow substitutes to step into essential roles when needed.
+The second kind of job rotation is the more widely used one as it carries practical application and functional support for certain positions.
+Job rotations focusing on cross-pollination of job knowledge tend to be more detailed and time-consuming.
+Cross-training aims to allow substitutes to step into essential roles when needed.
 This also fills the need for succession planning in technical or hard-to-fill roles, which must be well-positioned for future personnel changes.
-This type of job rotation, like the first kind, helps enrich and expand the employee experience while also strengthening the company’s business continuity plans.
+Like the first kind, this type of job rotation helps enrich and expand the employee experience while also strengthening the company’s business continuity plans.

 Example: An accounting manager cross-trains with the payroll administrator.
 In this job rotation scenario, there is a much closer affiliation between the two roles.
 That is, they both may reside within the same department (in this case, accounting).
 Another example would be for a controller to cross-train in accounts receivable or accounts payable.